Our School Offer

 With parents’ permission we can visit their EYFS placement to build a picture of their

-likes/dislikes/needs etc. Any child moving on to another provision from us will have a detailed
+likes/dislikes/needs etc. Any pupil moving on to another provision from us will have a detailed

 restraint, not applying it”.
 Teachers and the majority of teaching assistants are trained in TEACCH (The Education of Autistic and similarly Communication handicapped Children), PECS (Picture Exchange Communication System) and Signalong.
 Many staff are also trained in the delivery of the Alert Programme.
-We all undertake first aid and food hygiene training.
-Subject leaders undertake CPD in their areas of expertise to regularly update their knowledge and develop new skills.
+Relevant staff are first aid and food hygiene training.
+School leaders and teachers undertake CPD in their areas of expertise to regularly update their knowledge and develop new skills.

 Monitoring of the effectiveness of the provision:

-There are robust systems in place for senior leadership staff and governors to monitor the effectiveness of the school provision.
-Subject leaders also monitor the delivery of their subject and the progress made.
-Ofsted visit the school every 3 to 5 years to monitor and make their judgment.
+School leaders and governors are able to maintain an accurate picture of the schools strengths and areas that require improvement by following a rigorous Monitoring Cycle.
+Ofsted visit the school every 3 years to monitor and make their judgment.
 The last Ofsted inspection was in April 2017.
 Please visit

 www.ofsted.gov.uk to view the latest report.